Who’s On Your Team?

 Size and Scope Matter

-The size of your event decides the number and type of virtual event staff you will need.
+The size of your event decides the number and type of event staff you will need.
 For example, the landscape is pretty simple for a small group meeting but can be complex for a multi-day conference or a gaming exhibition.

 Likewise, the scope of your program will require different skill sets.
 Is the event going to be pre-recorded, live streamed, or both?
 Will the event include sponsors and exhibitors?
 Do you have speakers that are seasoned or have they done only a few events.

-Some virtual event roles look just like those you have for an in person event.
-However, the major differences show up in the areas around remote and technology experience required for a solid virtual meeting.
+Some event roles look just like those you have for an in person event.
+However, the major differences show up in the areas around remote and technology experience required for a solid meeting.
 Whether you build an in house team or outsource them, select the main owner of key functions to ensure there is no failure.

 Event Project Manager

-Producers are tasked with the actual production of your event.
+Event producers are tasked with the actual production of your event.
 They schedule, start and control the meeting.
 Drop the mic.

 However, don’t mistake this event role as also serving as host.
 Yes, in a pinch, they can play the part.
 They’ll have a copy of the presentation materials and can step in if a host is overwhelmed, has any technical issues or loses internet.
 After all, they are on the hook for making sure the attendee has the best experience possible.